tjamison/qtrvi/README.md

 Note: Due to the current limitation of rvi_lib, a given service cannot invoke another service which is registered on the same QRviNode.

 Ex 1)
-rvi-helloworld:
+rviserviceping:
+This example intends to demonstrate the minimal amount of QML required to implement an RVI service.
+Functions as the user application to instigate behavior on the rviservicepong example application.

+Ex 2)
+rviservicepong:
-This example intends to demonstrate the minimal amount of C++ required to create an RVI service
+This example intends to demonstrate the minimal amount of C++ required to implement an Rvi Service.
+Functions as a command line application waiting for input from the rviserviceping user application.